General questions

 - To what extent the models cover the limitations in the roll-out of (new) technologies?
 E.g. availability of lithium & other minerals for car/home batteries, solar PV?

 The models do not endogenously track flows and stocks of minerals and raw materials, but assumptions on overall potentials are informed by studies (including from the life-cycle assessment, LCA community) that have analysed these requirements.
-Temporary price spikes (similar to the 2008 polysilicon price spike) of these materials are thus not included, but their impact might also be of minor importance on the 5-year time step perspective here.
+Therefore, temporary price spikes (similar to the 2008 polysilicon price spike) of these materials are not included.
+Their impact likely also is of minor importance on the 5-year time step perspective.

 - Are efficiency improvements of solar PV, wave energy, etc. considered or is the roll-out of renewable energy based on current efficiencies?